isanuric/team/README.md

 # Team
-A sample for testing Hibernate, Postgres, JdbcTemplate and HikariCP, Kubernetes, Minikube.
+A sample for testing Hibernate, Postgres, JdbcTemplate, HikariCP, Kubernetes and Minikube.

 ## Deployment